Skip to content

 As time evolved right up to the present day, cocktails have become increasingly fancy or some might say decadent, with ingredients like, fruits, egg whites, bell jars and smoking kits, spices, herbs and tree barks.
 A once sweet cocktail will now have a savoury counterpart and in its earliest form from the mid-19th century, the “Boston” was manifested in the form of two vessels jammed together to reveal a shaker contraption of sorts.
 Right up to present day, it is the shaker of choice for long drinks.

-Spice Blends for Cocktails
+Spices for Cocktails

 Cocktail Shaker and cocktail drink